Dr Suelette Dreyfus is an expert on whistleblowing and technology, data retention, privacy and national security.

 A genetic cause has been long sought with many genes implicated in the condition, but no single gene has been adequate for determining risk.
 Using US data from 3,346 individuals with ASD and 4,165 of their relatives from Autism Genetic Resource Exchange (AGRE) and Simons Foundation Autism Research Initiative (SFARI), the researchers identified 237 genetic markers (SNPs) in 146 genes and related cellular pathways that either contribute to or protect an individual from developing ASD.

-Senior author Professor Christos Pantelis of the Melbourne Neuropsychiatry Centre at the University of Melbourne and Melbourne Health said the discovery of the combination of contributing and protective gene markers and their interaction had helped to develop a very promising predictive ASD test.
+Senior author Professor Christos Pantelis of the Melbourne Neuropsychiatry Centre at the University of Melbourne and Melbourne Health said the discovery of the combination of contributing and protective gene markers and their interaction had helped to develop a very promising adjunct test to diagnose ASD.

 The test is based on measuring both genetic markers of risk and protection for ASD.
 The risk markers increase the score on the genetic test, while the protective markers decrease the score.
 The higher the overall score, the higher the individual risk.